AnalogIO/.github/profile/README.md

 ## Contribution :pencil2:

-We are inviting everyone to report issues and create pull requests to the repository. :pray:
+We are inviting everyone to report issues and create pull requests to the repositories. :pray:

 To join the development team, you'll have to apply to become a part of Cafe Analog.
-Upon being accepted, you are welcome to join AnalogIO and contributing.
+Upon being accepted, you are welcome to join AnalogIO and start coding.

 ## Get in touch :mailbox_with_mail:

-Please create an issue if you want to report an error or suggest an improvement to one of our services.
-If you want to get in touch for another matter or want to discuss on email, please reach out at  *support [at] analogio.dk* :email:
+Please create an issue if you want to report an error or suggest an improvement to our services.
+If you want to get in touch for another matter or want to discuss on email, please reach out at  *support [at] analogio.dk*. :email: